 We’ve compiled a list of our top six tips for maintaining your hearing aid.

 Stay Away from the Steam!

 When showering, remove your hearing aid from your ear to prevent it from becoming wet.
 Let’s go a step farther, shall we?
-Remove the Hearing Aids with Noise Reduction and keep it away from the steam in a warm but not hot room.
+Remove the Hearing Amplifier with Noise Reduction and keep it away from the steam in a warm but not hot room.